Jack Dorsey says Square might get into bitcoin mining, sending the cryptocurrency surging

 In other words, it was one of the most prominent tech CEOs alluding to the fact that he and his company see a bright future in bitcoin.
 And, as CNBC reports, bitcoin’s price surged after Dorsey’s tweet, topping out at over $62,500 per coin—almost a record high.
 As of the time of this writing, bitcoin is floating around $61,270, according to CoinDesk.

-Dorsey followed up his tweet with some additional thoughts on bitcoin mining, saying that it needs to be more distributed, energy-efficient, and accessible.
+Dorsey followed up his tweet with some additional thoughts on bitcoin mining, saying that it needs to be more distributed, energy efficient, and accessible.
 And while Dorsey hasn’t committed to seeing the project through, he did announce that Square “will start the deep technical investigation required to take on this project.”

 Our team led by @jessedorogusker will start the deep technical investigation required to take on this project.
 We’d love your thoughts, ideas, concerns, and collaboration.
 Should we do this?
 Why or why not?
 We’ll update this thread as we make our decisions.
 And now over to Jesse.